2007-08: Ryan Murray was chosen in the first round, 9th overall, of the 2008 WHL Bantam Draft by the Everett Silvertips.

 The most NHL-ready player of the 2012 draft class, Murray is a talented defenseman with few holes in his game.
 He already has good command in the defensive zone, and can contribute offensively with both good passing skills and a hard, accurate shot.
 Murray is quite poised for his young age, and has the look of a future NHL captain.
 He should help anchor a top defensive pairing in the NHL for years to come.

-Since Murray doesn’t have many weaknesses, he has the potential to play in the NHL as soon as next season.
+Since Murray does not have many weaknesses, he has the potential to play in the NHL as soon as next season.
 He can play in all situations and will make an immediate impact on the Blue Jackets as soon as they call him to the pros.
-If he can’t make the squad, Murray will return to juniors for another season.
+If he cannot make the squad, Murray has the option to return to Everett for another year.